bidemiajala/nightwatch-pom/README.md

 ## Objective

-    To validate and ensure an e-commerce website is fully functional, automated test cases should ensure key user flows are performing as expected.
+    To validate and ensure an e-commerce website is fully functional, automated test cases should ensure key user flows are performing as expected using Nightwatch JS.
     The user should be able to search for a product and add to cart.

 ## Test Cases